getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ![Change desktop look with Desktop panel](images/screen_desktopsettings01.jpg)

+If you want to change the theme or the icon sets, you can search for these using the [Synaptic Package Manager](#synaptic-package-manager).
+Search for `gtk2 themes` or `icon sets`.
+There are also packages that can make it easy to find and configure themes, such as `gtk-theme-config.` Similarly you can use the command line to search packages with `apt-cache search gtk2 theme`.

 ### Time and Date
 Set the Time with the Orage Globaltime panel.
 This can be found in Accessories->Orage Globaltime or in Office->Orage Globaltime.
 Simply click the time to bring up the preferences panel.
 You can quickly view the date from the Orage Calendar in the Office menu.